dqops/dqo/docs/checks/column/whitespace/text-surrounded-by-whitespace-percent.md

 **Check description**

-Verifies that the percentage of text values that are surrounded by whitespace characters in a column does not exceed the maximum accepted percentage
+This check detects text values that are surrounded by whitespace characters on any side and measures their percentage.
+This check raises a data quality issue when their percentage exceeds the *max_percent* parameter value.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|